What Is the CCNA? An Entry-Level Networking Certification

 The CCNA exam breaks down as follows:

-Network fundamentals (20%): Network components like routers, switches, and access points; network topology architectures; physical interfaces and cabling types; IPv4 and IPv6 configuration; IP parameters; wireless, virtualisation, and switching fundamentals
+Network fundamentals (20 per cent): Network components like routers, switches, and access points; network topology architectures; physical interfaces and cabling types; IPv4 and IPv6 configuration; IP parameters; wireless, virtualization, and switching fundamentals

-Network access (20%): Configuring and verifying VLANs, interswitch connectivity, Layer 2 discovery protocols, and EtherChannel; Rapid Spanning Tree Protocol operations; Cisco wireless architectures, AP modes, physical WLAN components, AP and WLC management access connections, and wireless LAN access

-IP connectivity (25%): Routing tables; router decision-making; configuring and verifying IPv4 and IPv6 static routing and single area OSPFv2; first hop redundancy protocol

 In order to become CCNA certified, you’ll have to take the 200-301 CCNA exam offered by Cisco.
 There are no prerequisites for the exam, but Cisco reports that CCNA candidates generally have the following experience prior to taking the exam: